Orbital dichotomy of Fermi liquid properties in Sr$_2$RuO$_4$ revealed by Raman spectroscopy: Experiments

 As Sr\textsubscript{2}RuO\textsubscript{4} belongs to the $D_{4h}$ point group, the Raman-accessible symmetries are $A_{1g}$, $E_{g}$, $B_{1g}$ and $B_{2g}$.
 For $B_{2g}$ and $B_{1g}$ symmetries measurements, the direction of incoming and outgoing electric fields are contained in the (\textit{ab}) plane, with crossed polarizations along and at 45$\degree$ from the Ru–O bond directions, respectively.
 For $A_{1g}$ symmetry measurements presented here, the polarizations are parallel along the (\textit{c}) axis (so we probe the out-of-plane component of the $A_{1g}$ channel).
 For $E_{g}$ symmetry measurements, the direction of incoming electric field is along the (\textit{c}) axis, the outgoing one is in the (\textit{ab}) plane.

 The single crystal of Sr\textsubscript{2}RuO\textsubscript{4} used in our experiment was grown by the floating zone technique as described elsewhere~\cite{bobowski_improved_2019}.
 Two different samples cut from the same single crystal were studied.
 One with an (\textit{ab}) surface was used to access $B_{2g}$ and $B_{1g}$ symmetries, while the other with an (\textit{ac}) surface was used to access $A_{1g} (c)$ and $E_{g}$ symmetries.
+The second sample was wire-sawed from the crystal and so required surface polishing before performing spectroscopy.
 The crystallographic axes were determined via single-crystal X-ray diffraction prior to the Raman measurements.